CIS580/asteroids-BioNinja45/README.md

 1. Your game should involve steering a player's ship around space.
 Should you move off-screen, your player should wrap back on-screen on the opposite side (10 points).
 3. Asteroids should move along an initially random velocity vector.
 If they move off-screen, they should wrap to the opposite side of the screen (10 points).
+4. Asteroids that collide with one another should break away from each other according to Newtonian mechanics while playing a sound effect.
+Asteroids should be of different masses, determined randomly when created (20 points).